Hammerwood Park: 1790s: design and construction

 Trinder describes the design as comprising "a large, Palladian central block (corps de logis) accentuated by a giant order of shallow pilasters flanked by low arcaded wings terminated in tetrastyle porticoes, while an asymmetric service wing stretches toward the northeast, hidden behind the bulk of the house."
 Coadeware plaques of scenes derived from the Borghese Vase adorn both porticos, and the influence of the temples at Paestum, which Latrobe may have witnessed on during prior visit to Naples, and Delos has been noted by scholars.
-Nikolaus Pevsner also observed that the columns were "patently inspired by the then very recent work of such men as Ledoux and Brongniart".
+Pevsner also observed that the columns were "patently inspired by the then very recent work of such men as Ledoux and Brongniart".

-In 1795, due to problems in obtaining payment for another project, Latrobe was faced with severe financial problems.
+American architectural historian Talbot Hamlin observed that Hammerwood:"reveals a basic desire to tear open the usual conventions of eighteenth-century country-house design, to use new forms and old forms strangely, to create drama—almost wonder—for the observer.
+In places it harks back to the stark power of Vanbrugh; in others it looks forward to the Greek Revival."In 1795, due to problems in obtaining payment for another project, Latrobe was faced with severe financial problems.
 When his wife, Lydia Sellon, having died in childbirth in November 1793, he is thought to have suffered a breakdown.
 Declared bankrupt and unable to pay some of his workmen, he emigrated to America on 25 November 1795.

 There is some doubt over whether Hammerwood was finished by this point; it is possible that the Sperlings supervised its completion in Latrobe's absence.
 However, the failure of a large investment in a Dublin distillery led the Sperlings to lose £70,000 (equivalent to approximately £5.9 million in 2021 pounds); the artist and diarist Joseph Farington reported that they and their partners 'overbuilt themselves at a vast expense'.
 Between 1798 and 1800, Sperling was compelled to give up both Hammerwood and his London home and to move back to his Dynes Hall estate.